Poway, California: State and federal representation

+County representation

+In the San Diego County Board of Supervisors, Poway is in County Supervisor District 2 East County and is represented by Joel Anderson.

 Education

-Presently, the Poway Unified School District (PUSD) has grown to 25 elementary (Kindergarten to 5th grade), six middle (6th–8th grades), six high (9th–12th grades) schools, a home-schooling program, and a K–8 school.
-PUSD has a record of high performance, and one of its students, Anurag Kashyap (an eighth-grader at the time), became the 2005 National Spelling Bee champion after winning on the word "appoggiatura".
+Presently, the Poway Unified School District (PUSD) has grown to twenty-five elementary schools (kindergarten to 5th grade), six middle schools (6th–8th grades), six high (9th–12th grades) schools, a home-schooling program, and a K–8 school.
+PUSD has a record of high performance.
+One of its students, Anurag Kashyap (an eighth-grader at the time), became the 2005 National Spelling Bee champion after winning on the word "appoggiatura".
 Poway Adult School was established in 1963 by the Poway Unified School District.
 Poway Adult School is a provider of adult education services in the City of Poway and its surrounding communities.
-Poway Adult School offers adult education courses for adults in the areas of: high school diploma, GED, HISET, adult basic education, ESL, parenting classes, community education courses, and career technical education courses (CTE).
-Poway Adult School also offers a robust selection of short-term CTE courses such as: Certified Nurse Assistant, Real Estate, Court Reporting, Financing, and Computers.
-Poway Adult School offers a wide-range of community education courses for the community such as yoga, music classes and much more.
+Poway Adult School offers adult education courses for adults in the areas of high school diploma, GED, HISET, adult basic education, ESL, parenting classes, community education courses, and career technical education courses (CTE).
+Poway Adult School also offers a robust selection of short-term CTE courses in certified nurse assistant, real estate, court reporting, financing, computers, and more.
+Poway Adult School offers a wide range of community education courses for the community such as yoga, music classes, and much more.
 Poway Adult School is a member of the Education to Career Network of North San Diego County.
-ETCN is one of 71 Consortiums in the State of California and is funded by the California Adult Education Program.
+ETCN is one of 71 consortiums in California and is funded by the California Adult Education Program.

 Poway High School

 Poway High School operates as part of the Poway Unified School District.
-The school's teams, the Titans, participate in wrestling, lacrosse, baseball, softball, water polo, football, cross country, and 11 other sports.
+The school's athletic teams, the Titans, participate in wrestling, lacrosse, baseball, softball, water polo, football, cross country, and 11 other sports.

-Berean Bible College

-Berean Bible College is a Charismatic Christian bible college located within Living Way Church.
-The college claims educational accreditation through the Accrediting Commission International for Schools, Colleges and Theological Seminaries, an unrecognized accrediting organization based previously in Beebe, Arkansas, now based in Sarasota, Florida.
-The college is also recognized by the U.S. Immigration and Customs Enforcement's Student and Exchange Visitor Program (SEVIS) to issue I-20 foreign student visas.
-The college awards associate's degrees, diplomas, and bachelor's degrees.
-The current president of the college is Rev. Douglas Balcombe and its current dean is Rev. Bobby San-Miguel.

 Infrastructure

-San Diego Metropolitan Transit System (MTS) operates public transportation in the City of Poway.
+The San Diego Metropolitan Transit System (MTS) operates public transportation in Poway.
 MTS routes 944 and 945 connect the city to the Sabre Springs and Rancho Bernardo transit centers.